-There will be technicians ready to assist you with any technical difficulties you may have accessing the annual meeting live audio webcast.
-Please be sure to check in by 8:45 a.m.
-PT on June 8, 2021, the day of the annual meeting, so that any technical difficulties may be addressed before the annual meeting live audio webcast begins.
+There will be technicians ready to assist you with any technical difficulties you may have accessing the Annual Meeting live audio webcast.
+Please be sure to check in by 7:45 a.m.
+PT on June 16, 2022, the day of the Annual Meeting, so that any technical difficulties may be addressed before the Annual Meeting live audio webcast begins.
 If you encounter any difficulties accessing the webcast during the check-in or meeting time, please email virtualmeeting@viewproxy.com or call 866-612-8937.

-For the annual meeting, how do we ask questions of management and the board?
+For the Annual Meeting, how do we ask questions of management and the board?

-We plan to have a Q&A session at the annual meeting and will include as many appropriate shareholder questions as the allotted time permits.
-Shareholders may submit questions that are relevant to our business in advance of the annual meeting as well as live during the annual meeting.
-If you are a shareholder, you may submit a question in advance of or during the meeting the annual meeting at www.viewproxy.com/olma/2021.
+We plan to have a Q&A session at the Annual Meeting and will include as many appropriate stockholder questions as the allotted time permits.
+Stockholders may submit questions that are relevant to our business in advance of the Annual Meeting as well as live during the Annual Meeting.
+If you are a stockholder, you may submit a question in advance of or during the meeting the Annual Meeting at www.viewproxy.com/olma/2022.